 When designing a tour, we place great focus on this aspect.
 We include meals at authentic, traditional restaurants that use prime ingredients from the area, turning a journey for the taste buds into a learning experience.

 All that is required is an open mind and the willingness to take your time to savour the meal.

 Whether you are in a region for just a few days or for an entire week, one or more guided city tours is the best way to optimize your time.
-(Exploring a town or city on your own can…) In Rome, Venice, Florence, Milan, Genoa, Naples, Geneva, Zurich, Lucerne, Lugano, Bellinzona, just to name a few, our local tour guides are professionals.
+Exploring a town or city on your own can be time consuming.
+In Rome, Venice, Florence, Milan, Genoa, Naples, Geneva, Zurich, Lucerne, Lugano, Bellinzona, just to name a few, our local tour guides are all professionals.